Licensing Hospice Care (216-RICR-40-10-11)

 A.Attending Practitioner Services: Attending practitioner services shall be provided by a physician, as defined in R.I.
 Gen. Laws Chapter 5-37, or a certified nurse practitioner, as defined in R.I.
 Gen. Laws Chapter 5-34, to meet the general medical needs of patients for the management of the terminal illness and related conditions, through palliative and supportive care and in accordance with hospice policies.
 Attending practitioner services may also be provided by a physician assistant, as long as the physician assistant’s role is providing medical and surgical services in collaboration with physicians, as set forth in the provisions of R.I.
 Gen. Laws Chapter 5-54.

-1.Such policies shall include provisions governing the relationship of the attending physician or the certified registered nurse practitioner to the medical director, and the interdisciplinary team.
+1.Such policies shall include provisions governing the relationship of the attending physician or the certified nurse practitioner, or physician assistant, to the medical director, and the interdisciplinary team.

-2.In addition to palliation and management of terminal illness and related conditions, staff physician(s) and/or certified registered nurse practitioner(s) of the hospice program including the physician member(s) and/or the certified registered nurse practitioner member(s), and/or physician assistant member(s) of the interdisciplinary group shall also meet the general medical needs of the patients to the extent that these needs are not met by the attending physician and/or the certified registered nurse practitioner.
+2.In addition to palliation and management of terminal illness and related conditions, staff physician(s) and/or certified nurse practitioner(s) of the hospice program, including the physician member(s), certified nurse practitioner member(s), and/or physician assistant member(s) of the interdisciplinary group shall also meet the general medical needs of the patients to the extent that these needs are not met by the attending physician, certified nurse practitioner, and/or physician assistant.

 B.Nursing Services: Nursing services shall be provided under the direction of a licensed professional (registered) nurse to meet the nursing care needs of patients/families as prescribed in the plan of care and in accordance with acceptable standards of practice and hospice policies.

-D.Bereavement Counseling Services: Bereavement counseling services shall be provided to meet the needs of the members of families both before and after the death of the patient.
-Such services shall be provided by a professional person qualified by training and experience for the development, implementation and assessment of a plan of care to meet the needs of the bereaved.
+D.Bereavement Counseling Services: Bereavement counseling services shall be offered to meet the needs of the members of families both before and after the death of the patient.
+Such services shall be provided by a professional person qualified by training and experience for the development, implementation, and assessment of a plan of care to meet the needs of the bereaved.

 E.Spiritual Counseling Services: Spiritual counseling services shall be available.
 Patients/families shall be notified of the availability of such services.